 The locals also called us to notify us of a moose that was paddling in a local river.
 I had expressed my wish list, and they went out of their way to make sure I experienced as much as possible.
 If it were busy, I would have been just another traveler.

-So, the next time someone raises an eyelid when you are not traveling through the peak season of a location.
+The next time someone raises an eyelid when you are not traveling through the peak season.
 Politely smile and take great pleasure in how strategic you have been and the benefits!

 Do you have any cool or creative reasons that I missed?
 I would love to hear your ideas!